openshift/openshift-pep/openshift-pep-NNN.md

     <esc> - Go to main menu

-The only technical requirement is that the Origin VM packager will need to be instrumented to create and place the zip file referenced in the installer.
+The only technical requirement for Origin is that the VM packager will need to be instrumented to create and place the zip file referenced in the installer.

-#### Display VM Login Info
+#### Workflow: Display VM Login Info
-This workflow simply displays the login information that the `oo-login` utility displayed by default.
+_(Origin VM only)_ This workflow simply displays the login information that the `oo-login` utility displayed by default.

     OpenShift Origin VM Login Details
     ---------------------------------